tum-vision/LDSO/readme.md

 bin/run_dso_tum_mono files=XXXXX/sequence_XX/images.zip calib=XXXXX/sequence_XX/camera.txt gamma=XXXXX/sequence_XX/pcalib.txt vignette=XXXXX/sequence_XX/vignette.png preset=0 mode=0

 ## Notes
  - LDSO is a monocular VO based on DSO with Sim(3) loop closing function.
-Note we still can not know the real scale of mono-slam.
+Note we still **cannot** know the real scale of mono-slam.
 We only make it more consistent in long trajectories.
  - The red line in pangolin windows shows the trajectory before loop closing, and the yellow line shows the trajectory after optimization.
  - If you are looking for code instructions, take a look at doc/notes_on_ldso.pdf and see if it can help you.
  - The license of LDSO follows DSO.